 Klaxons on why there are no bands anymore, their early days playing at clubs like Trash, and how their unreleased second album was "the best piece of work" they ever made.

-Klaxons never seemed like they had any idea of what they were doing, but they somehow managed to do pretty well for themselves.
-They were three guys who wrote some scuzzy dance punk songs while living on the dole in South East London, but they were also a pop band whose debut album ‘Myths of the Near Future’ put those same songs at No. 2 in the charts, sold 350,000 copies, and won the Mercury Prize.
-They were a band that inadvertently started new rave, a legitimate youth subculture loathed by ‘proper’ critics that crossed over into the mainstream to enable a multitude of DIY bands to find an audience, if only briefly.
+Klaxons never seemed like they had any idea of what they were doing, yet they somehow managed to do pretty well for themselves.
+They were three guys who wrote some scuzzy dance punk songs while living on the dole in South East London - but they were also a pop band whose debut album ‘Myths of the Near Future’ put those very same songs at No. 2 in the charts, sold 350,000 copies, and won the Mercury Prize.
+They were a band that inadvertently started new rave, a legitimate youth subculture loathed by ‘proper’ critics that crossed over into the mainstream to enable a multitude of DIY bands to find an audience (if only briefly).

 They probably would have done very well for themselves if they’d been allowed to continue unhindered, but for whatever reason their second album, in its original form, was never allowed to see the light of day, and the band hit their first significant stumbling block.
 When their official second album ‘Surfing The Void’ was eventually released in 2010, it felt like it arrived a year too late.
 A decent but inconsistent record, ‘Surfing The Void’ was met with a warm critical reception at the time, but it never crossed over with the same success as ‘Myths of the Near Future’, and has since been retconned into something of a flop.
 (For what it’s worth, some of the sessions from their aborted second album were released as the ‘Landmarks of Lunacy’ EP, a brilliant collection of songs and a valuable artefact that hints at what might've been.)